 Liquidity risk is the risk that the Issuer will not be able to meet both expected and unexpected, current and future cash flow and collateral needs without affecting either daily operations or the financial condition of the firm.
 In this context, liquidity risk implies funding liquidity risk, not market liquidity risk.
-For further information on liquidity risk management, refer to "Liquidity Risk" in "44 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2018 CSi Annual Report (as defined in the registration document of the Issuer dated 14 October 2019 (the "CSi Registration Document")).
+For further information on liquidity risk management, refer to "ii) Liquidity Risk" in "45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2019 CSi Annual Report (as defined in the registration document of the Issuer dated 15 May 2020 (the "CSi Registration Document")).

-The Issuer's liquidity could be impaired if it is unable to access the capital markets, sell its assets, its liquidity costs increase or as a result of uncertainties regarding the possible discontinuation of benchmark rates
+The Issuer's liquidity could be impaired if it were unable to access the capital markets, sell its assets or if its liquidity costs increase

 The Issuer's ability to borrow on a secured or unsecured basis and the cost of doing so can be affected by increases in interest rates or credit spreads, the availability of credit, regulatory requirements relating to liquidity or the market perceptions of risk relating to the Issuer, certain of its counterparties or the banking sector as a whole, including its perceived or actual creditworthiness.
 An inability to obtain financing in the unsecured long-term or short-term debt capital markets, or to access the secured lending markets, could have a substantial adverse effect on the Issuer's liquidity.
 In challenging credit markets, the Issuer's funding costs may increase or it may be unable to raise funds to support or expand its businesses, adversely affecting its results of operations.
+For further information, refer to "Operating Environment" in "Strategic Report - Credit Suisse International at a glance" in the 2019 CSi Annual Report (as defined in the CSi Registration Document).